 Import Media Easily

+Importing media is straightforward.
 You simply import your video clip and drag it to the timeline.
 The audio is automatically added as part of the video, meaning you get a video track and audio track instantly.
+If the footage came from an iPhone, convert it to MP4 using the free Handbrake software.

 File Types You Can Open

 You can also import image files including JPEG files or transparent PNG files.
-This transparent files allow me to create a watermark to display in the bottom corner of the video.

-File Types You Can Save As
+File Types You Can Render To

-Are you creating music or podcasts?
-Do you create jingles or audio idents?
-Again, an MP3 at 123kbps is fine for most media devices but if you want to push up the quality for whatever reason, 192kbps can make your sound quality sparkle a little.
+Again, an MP3 at 160kbps is fine for most media devices but if you want to push up the quality for whatever reason, 192kbps can make your sound quality sparkle a little.
 If you’re creating a DVD or CD, consider 320kbps if your media is going to be played back on a high spec system.

 Easy Video Editing